plating, anodizing, & finishing Q&As since 1989

 Has anyone heard of polishing polycarbonate in a gaseous mixture?
 I've seen it a few times.
 It was a very simple process and it was self contained in a stainless steel enclosure.
 The operator placed the item in the tank for a few seconds and then removed it quickly.
 All scratches and machine marks were removed.
 The problem is that I don't know what the gas was?
 Any help.......Cuert Havens

 Nova - Colchester,Ct.
 USA

 We use a low tech approach.
 We fill a small oil can with a conical tip on it with WELDON #3.
 Place it on a hot plate set on low temp.
 As the liquid heats a thin column of Vapor shoots up from the can.
 We hold the part in the vapor flow and slowly move the part around to get a uniform finish.
 This vapor is NASTY!
-Wear a respirator and goggles [linked by editor to product info at Amazon]!
+Wear a activated carbon respirator [on eBay or Amazon affil link] and goggles [on eBay or Amazon affil links]!
 Have great ventilation!
 If the liquid is heated too much it will boil up and out of the container.
 I once received a face full of solvent by overheating.
 It shot up out of the can, off the part, and in my eyes, hence the goggles.
 WELDON is a plastic solvent glue you can get at plastic suppliers and hobby stores.

 The active ingredients are

 We are looking for a more high tech approach.
 If anyone knows where we can get professional equipment please let me know.

 I hope this info is helpful.